National WIC Association

 Tracy Sabo, NWA Section Liaison

-Breastfeeding Promotion Committee
+Breastfeeding Committee

-The Breastfeeding Promotion Committee works to develop recommendations and standards for the promotion and support of breastfeeding among mothers participating in the WIC Program.
+The Breastfeeding Committee works to develop recommendations and standards for the promotion and support of breastfeeding among mothers participating in the WIC Program.
 This Committee also works to encourage the active promotion of breastfeeding by NWA members.

 Dori Monica, Chair